farahc123/java_upskilling/README.md

 - if used on a class, it can't have any sub-classes ("vasectomy")
 - if used on a variable, its value can never be changed
+- if used on a method, it can't be overridden

 # OOP